tahir-007/gosearch/README.md

 Contributions are always welcome!

-Contributing We welcome contributions from anyone interested in improving this project.
+We welcome contributions from anyone interested in improving this project.
 If you would like to contribute, please follow the guidelines below:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix